How to Scan for New Plugins?

 1. Open Cubase.

-2. Under Devices -> Plug-In Manager click Reset (X) Icon.
+2. Go to the Studio menu -> VST Plug-in Manager, click Reset (X) Icon.

 * If you don't see it click the Settings Icon near the (i)nformation icon.